testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.4.16
 Released: 2017-04-25

-* [IMPROVEMENT] Touch recorder will now supported for android 7
+* [IMPROVEMENT] Touch recorder support for android 7
-* [IMPROVEMENT] Minor security fix
+* [IMPROVEMENT] Minor security fixes for Veracode approval

 ### Version 1.4.15
 Released: 2017-04-23

-* [NEW] Button clicks will be recorded and visible in session Overview.
+* [NEW] Button clicks will be recorded and visible in session Overview timeline.
 * [IMPROVEMENT] User interactions will be recorded even if the view recorder is disabled.
 * [BUGFIX] Fix wrong app name issue.